rfcx/guardian-software/README.md

 ### Step 3: Set the IMEI number

-Before you start, pick a suitable IMEI number.
-RFCx Guardians have a [list of IMEIs](https://docs.google.com/spreadsheets/d/1oQzsJxQ8KqGP7VJJja-v7-JlHIYqI_mnqq2bFSlDRSw/edit#gid=0).
+Before you start, you will need to generate a suitable IMEI number.
+Please use this [Online IMEI Generator](https://static.rfcx.org/tools/imei/generator.html) to create a valid value.

 1. Make sure that COM 2 jumper is OFF (removed).
 2. First download [IMEI Writer](https://drive.google.com/open?id=1JBEbILcHHfWM3Yz4e4J9Yc5Leix9m1uI) (for Windows)